 Media strategy for

-afford to get it wrong.
+industries that can't afford to get it wrong.

 Jason Dellaripa